Iskandeur/subdomain-utility/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

-## Contact

-For any questions or suggestions, feel free to contact [Iskandeur](mailto:alexandre.pinoteau@ecole2600.com).